cranjesh/images-test/TheSoldiersLegacyThorough.md

 ![Chapter 2 B](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter2B.webp)

-The library smelled of old paper and oak.
-Towering shelves lined the walls, their shadows heavy in the dim light.
-Holmes entered first, his fingers brushing over the spines as he moved toward the far wall.
+The library reeked of old paper and oak, the scent thick and musty.
+Towering shelves lined the walls, their shadows stretching long and distorted in the dim light.
+Motes of dust danced in the single shaft of sunlight that pierced the gloom.
+Holmes entered first, his fingers brushing over the spines of the books as he moved toward the far wall.

-Then, abruptly, he halted.
+Then, abruptly, he halted, his gaze fixed on the floor.
 "Curious."

 I followed his gaze.
 "The dust—it’s been disturbed," I noted.
 "As though something large was moved and replaced."

-"Not just moved—rotated," Holmes corrected, gesturing toward faint diagonal scratches on the wooden floor.
+"Not just moved—rotated," Holmes corrected, pointing to faint diagonal scratches on the wooden floor.

 I crouched beside him, running my fingers along the marks.
 "Then the chest was placed here deliberately?"

-"Yes, and more importantly—" Holmes ran a gloved hand lightly over the floorboards.
-His eyes narrowed slightly.
+"Yes, and more importantly—" Holmes ran a gloved hand lightly over the floorboards, his eyes narrowing.
 "The disturbance is recent, but look here—the dust has resettled unevenly."

 I furrowed my brow.
 "That means it was here, but not for long?"

 "Exactly."
 Holmes straightened, brushing off his hands.
 "This was not the final hiding place.
 It was left here temporarily, then moved again."

-Lady Blackwood’s voice wavered.
+Lady Blackwood’s voice wavered, a hint of desperation creeping in.
 "This room hasn’t been touched in years."

 Holmes’s gaze flicked up sharply.
 "Until recently."

 A cold weight settled in my stomach.
 This was no common burglary.
 Someone within this house had taken the chest.
 Someone who knew exactly where to put it—if only for a short while.

 Holmes turned, his expression darkening.
 "And they did not act alone."

 I looked again at the disturbed dust, at the deliberate concealment of the chest’s absence.
 The implications were clear.

 "The chest had not vanished.
-It had been hidden."
-I exhaled.
+It had been hidden," I exhaled.
 "And whoever had hidden it was waiting—for what, I did not yet know."

 ## Chapter 5: The Brother's Resentment